 With the current setup, Justin’s company is earning ~200,000 points on that $200,000 of spend – just 1% back, in what sounds like fairly unrewarding programs.

-By splitting that same $200,000 of spend between the Ink Business Preferred℠ Credit Card and the Business Gold Rewards Card from American Express OPEN, his small business could be earning 150% more points on their purchases!
+By splitting that same $200,000 of spend between the Ink Business Preferred℠ Credit Card and the American Express® Business Gold Card, his small business could be earning exponentially more points on their purchases!

-Because of the bonus categories on the Ink Business Preferred℠ Credit Card and the Business Gold Rewards Card from American Express OPEN, you can spend the same amount of money in a given category, but receive two, three, or even five times as many points for money you’d be spending anyways!
+Because of the bonus categories on the Ink Business Preferred℠ Credit Card and the American Express® Business Gold Card, you can spend the same amount of money in a given category, but receive two, three, or even five times as many points for money you’d be spending anyways!
 This means that 200,000 points could easily be well over 500,000 – depending on the exact spending breakdown.

 That’s a dramatic difference, and doesn’t even account for Ultimate Rewards and Membership Rewards points being more valuable than the points he’s currently earning.